A Framework for Uplink ISAC Receiver Designs: Performance Analysis and Algorithm Development: The FP-type Receiver: A Unified Framework

 \end{small}

-In Fig. 3, we provide an illustration of the proposed FP-type receiver.
+In Fig. 4, we provide an illustration of the proposed FP-type receiver.
 The received signal is decomposed into the signal space component and the complement space component of matrix $\mathbf{A}_{\rm{r}}$, respectively.
-In the proposed FP-type receiver, the communication signal is detected via a reconstructed signal, as depicted in Fig.3(a), which is the combination of the complement space component, as depicted in Fig.3(b), and part of the signal space component, as depicted in Fig.3(c).
+In the proposed FP-type receiver, the communication signal is detected via a reconstructed signal, as depicted in Fig. 4(a), which is the combination of the complement space component, as depicted in Fig. 4(b), and part of the signal space component, as depicted in Fig. 4(c).
 The tradeoff factor $\rho$ decides the ratio of the signal space component used.
 More specifically, if the tradeoff factor $\rho=1$, we have $\mathbf{P}_{ \rm{FP}}=\mathbf{I}_{M_r}$ and $\mathbf{\Gamma}_{ \rm{FP}}=\mathbf{I}_{LM_r}$.
 This means the reconstructed signal is the same as the received signal, which corresponds to the SIC-type receiver.
 By decreasing the tradeoff factor $\rho$, the signal space component has less impact on determining the communication symbols.
 When $\rho=0$, the received signal is projected to the complement space of the radar signal to fully eliminate the radar interference before the signal detection.
 In other words, the FP-type receiver reduces to the projection-type receiver.

-Since we do not know any prior information about $\mathbf{h}_{\rm{r}}$, a similar methodology as in the SIC-type receiver is utilized by treating the signal space component of the radar signal plus noise as the AWGN.
+Since we have no prior information about $\mathbf{h}_{\rm{r}}$, a similar methodology as in the SIC-type receiver is used by treating the signal space component of the radar signal plus noise as the AWGN.
 Then, Problem (\ref{xc}) can be reformulated as

 where